CumulusNetworks/docs/content/nvue-reference/Set-and-Unset-Commands/BGP.md

 ## <h>nv set vrf \<vrf-id\> router bgp confederation member-as</h>

-Configures the confederation peer ASNs.
+Configures the confederation neighbor ASNs.
 You can set a value between 1 and 4294967295.

 ### Command Syntax